 Some data relating to sexual orientation of recruitment applicants and appointees is presented in the most recent Annual Equality Monitoring Report.
 Trinity's results in the GLEN Workplace Equality Index are published (under "External Reports").
 Trinity has also been involved in producing reports on LGBT experiences at the national level:

 The Employment Equality Act 1998 (as amended) outlaws discrimination within employment related to nine grounds including sexual orientation; the Equal Status Act 2000 (as amended) outlaws discrimination based on the same grounds as the Employment Equality Act, covering access to goods and services (including education).
 Please see our legislation webpages for further information.

 The Gender Recognition Act 2015 allows individuals over 18 to obtain official recognition of their true gender where this differs from the gender recorded on their original birth certificate.
 Ireland is one of only 5 countries in the world to allow self-determination of gender.
 Please click here for information on how to get a gender recognition certificate.

 The Marriage Equality Act 2015 allows couples to marry regardless of gender.
 Ireland was famously the first country in the world to legalise same-sex marriage by popular vote, and Trinity students played an important role in the Yes campaign, through voter registration drives, marches and the "Ring Your Granny" video.

-Trinity is proud of its LGBT history and of all our alumni who have furthered LGBT rights and inclusion.
+Trinity is proud of its LGBTQ+ history and of all our alumni who have furthered LGBTQ+ rights and inclusion.

 The Sexual Liberation Movement was founded here in 1973, by students and staff including David Norris, then a lecturer in the English department and now the longest-serving Senator in Ireland (on the Trinity panel).
 From that movement, the "Gay Society" was formed and in 1983 it became the first LGBT society to be formally recognised by any Irish university.